Xue-TAN/12-06-2018workshop/README.md

-# novie on project of PM
+# novice on project of PM